This post may contain affiliate links.

 • Ready in 30 minutes.
 Who doesn’t want to have dinner on the table in 30 minutes?
 This baked ziti comes together quickly and uses simple ingredients to help you save time in the kitchen.

 • Easy to make.
 You’ll be surprised how easy it is to make Vegetarian Baked Ziti with a few simple ingredients.
+If you love this recipe also try this Vegetarian Lasagna Soup.

 • Customizable.
 If you like vegetable-baked ziti, you can add any of your favourite vegetables to this baked pasta!
 This dish can also be made gluten-free if needed.